Ahmad Raza Khan Kasuri: Early life and career

 Ahmad Raza Khan Kasuri was born into the Kheshgi family of Kasur.
 He was educated at Central Model School, Lahore and the Government College, Lahore.
 After receiving a master's degree in law from the University of Cambridge, he became an attorney.
 When Zulfiqar Ali Bhutto quit the Ayub government in the aftermath of Indo-Pakistani War of 1965, Ahmad Raza Kasuri joined his party, Pakistan Peoples Party (PPP) at its launch in 1967 as his father Nawab Muhammad Ahmed Khan Kasuri was a founder and major financier of the PPP.
 Due to his father's close relations with Bhutto, Kasuri was appointed as a member of the central working committee of PPP.
-He was elected to the National Assembly of Pakistan on a PPP ticket in the 1970 Pakistani general election from a Lahore constituency.
+He was elected to the National Assembly of Pakistan on a PPP ticket in the 1970 Pakistani general election from a Kasur constituency.

 However, Kasuri, holding idealist views, soon became disillusioned with Bhutto's pragmatic approach to politics.
 Despite Bhutto's strong opposition to attending the National Assembly session summoned at Dhaka on 3 March 1971, Kasuri remained adamant.